ductran963/DevProfileGenerator/README.md

 #### Purpose

 The purpose of this project is to learn to make API call and to manipulate node.js so that we can run all of our javascript without using browser.
-We also learn to use template literal as well as converting html to css.
+We also learn to use template literal as well as converting html to pdf.

 #### Functionality